Wintellect/MSLearn/includes/05-fix-simple-mistakes.md

 Sometimes things go wrong.
 You might forget to add a new file, or add one by mistake.
 Perhaps there was a spelling error in your latest commit, or you committed something you didn't intend to.
 Perhaps you accidentally _deleted_ a file.
+You can even change Git's history, as long as you only change commits +that haven't been shared.
 Git lets you make changes fearlessly.

 ## Amend a commit